Well, the time in Orlando is over already, but the journey has just begun…

 The next big city on that route is Gainesville.
 We didn´t have that much time, so we decided to focus on one landmark only.

 The Devils Millhopper Geological State Park was our choice.
-A small but really nice and interesting place with its sandy terrain, pine forests and a bowl-shaped 120 feet deep sinkhole.
+A small but nice and interesting place with its sandy terrain, pine forests and a bowl-shaped 120 feet deep sinkhole.

 Day 8: Tallahassee & Defuniak Springs